deepsea-inria/pasl/pctl/doc/pctl.md

 Reductions and scans
 --------------------

-Parallel-for loops give us the ability to process a specified range of iterates in parallel.
-However, often, we want to, say, take the sum of a given sequence of numbers, or find the lowest point in a given set of points in two-dimensional space.
-The problem is that the parallel-for loop is a poor tool for this job, because each iterate in the parallel-for computation is processed independently in parallel.
+Parallel-for loops give us the ability to process in parallel over a specified range of iterates.
+However, often, we want to, say, take the sum of a given sequence of numbers, or perhaps, find the lowest point in a given set of points in two-dimensional space.
+The problem is that the parallel-for loop is the wrong tool for this job, because it is not safe to use a parallel-for loop to accumulate a value in a shared memory cell.
+We need another mechanism if we want to program such accumulation patterns.
 In general, when we have a collection of values that we want to combine in a certain fashion, we can usually obtain an efficient and clean solution by using a *reduction*, which is an operation that combines the items in a specified range in a certain fashion.

 The mechanism that a reduction uses to combine a given collection of items is a mathematical object called a *monoid*.
-Recall that a monoid is an algebraic structure that consists of a set $T$, an associative binary operation $\oplus$ and an identity element $\mathbf{I}$.
-That is, $(T, \oplus, \mathbf{I})$ is a monoid if:
+The reason that monoids are useful is because, if the problem can be stated in terms of a monoid, then a monoid provides a simple, yet sufficient condition to find a corresponding reduction that delivers an efficient parallel solution.
+In other words, a monoid is a bit like a design pattern for programming parallel algorithms.
+Recall that a monoid is an algebraic structure that consists of a set $T$, an associative binary operation
+$\oplus$ and an identity element $\mathbf{I}$.
+That is, $(T, \oplus,
+\mathbf{I})$ is a monoid if:

 - $\oplus$ is associative: for every $x$, $y$ and $z$ in $T$,
   $x \oplus (y \oplus z) = (x \oplus y) \oplus z$.